Electrification, Hybridization & Alternative fuels

 iPad-based machine control and monitoring

-President and CBO
+David Batcheller President and CBO Appareo USA

 More and more off-highway customers are accustomed to integrated mobile (smartphone/tablet) experiences in their cars (audio, navigation, etc) and their homes (IoT applications, remote monitoring, etc).
 These integrated mobile experiences are creating new expectations for mobile integrations and experiences for off-highway equipment.
 This presentation will provide examples of integrations of these mobile devices in off-highway applications and provide technical/engineering detail about how the security and safety of these devices are managed when used in control systems.